toluwalojurotimiayeni/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-A function that reverses a listint_t linked list
+A function that finds the loop in a linked list